FAQ for Food Donors

 What are the guidelines for scheduling a pick-up?

-Once you’ve registered and been approved as a food donor, you can begin scheduling donations.
+Once you’ve registered and downloaded the ChowMatch app and been approved as a food donor, you can begin scheduling donations.
 Giving volunteers enough notice to arrange a pickup opportunity is the key to successful matching.
 Offering at least a two hour pickup window also increases the likelihood of coordinating with both volunteers and receiving organizations’ schedule.

 What happens if a donation isn’t picked up?